lachrist/vscode-listing-theme/README.md

 # Listing Theme

-A quiet light theme suitable for highlighting listing in documents.
+A quiet light theme suitable for highlighting listing syntax in documents.

 Tested for:
   - JavaScript